rstudio/keras3/man-src/learning_rate_schedule_piecewise_constant_decay/1-formatted.md

 is `values[0]` when `step <= boundaries[0]`,
 `values[1]` when `step > boundaries[0]` and `step <= boundaries[1]`,
 ..., and `values[-1]` when `step > boundaries[-1]`.

-# Raises
-ValueError: if the number of elements in the `boundaries` and `values` lists do not match.

 @param boundaries A list of Python numbers with strictly increasing
     entries, and with all elements having the same type as the